bbchallenge/bbchallenge/src/routes/method.md

 In order to achieve this goal we need to analyse the behavior of every single 5-state Turing machine.
 We quickly run into a problem: there are roughly 167 trillion 5-state Turing machines (<Katex math={nbTM5}/> to be exact).

 Thankfully most of this space is not _useful_ to us and only a fraction needs to be studied in order to find BB(5).
-This is for instance because there are <Katex math="5! = 120"/> ways to permute the states of a machine^[1.
-These 120 machines are said to be _isomorphic_.] which does not change behavior hence only one of these 120 machines needs to be studied.
+This is for instance because there are <Katex math="4! = 24"/> ways to permute the states (aside from the start state) of a machine and 2 ways to permute the move directions which does not change behavior hence only one of these 48 machines needs to be studied^[1.
+These 48 machines are said to be _isomorphic_.].

 Hence, we aim at _sparsely_ enumerating the space of 5-state Turing machines: that is trying to enumerate the least amount of machines that are necessary to study in order to find BB(5).